barryclark/jekyll-now/README.md

 - No need to touch the command line
 - No need to install/configure ruby, rvm/rbenv, ruby gems (my least favorite part, as I'm not a rubyist)
 - No need to install runtime dependancies like markdown processors, Pygments, etc
-- No need to spend too much time on theming
 - No cleanup, you can simply delete your repository if you don't like it

-The Jekyll Now base theme is fully responsive, clean, and minimal (3 http requests including social icons and your avatar).
+The Jekyll Now base theme is fully responsive, minimal, and clean—saving you theming time!

 [![Jekyll Now Theme Screenshot](/images/jekyll-now-theme-screenshot.jpg "Jekyll Now Theme Screenshot")](https://raw.githubusercontent.com/barryclark/jekyll-now/master/images/jekyll-now-theme-screenshot-big.jpg)